 Jianny Adamo, LMHC, LPC, MFT holds a Professional Counselor License in New Jersey, a Mental Health Counselor License in Florida, and is a certified relationship coach through Relationship Coaching Institute.
-Jianny speaks Spanish and can provide Christian counseling upon request.
+Jianny speaks Spanish.

 Jianny's passion to help create intimate, life-long fulfilling marriages led her to earn a Masters of Arts Degree in Counseling from Nyack College, New York, where it combined psychological and spiritual theories to understanding humanity.
 She believes that intimate relationships, although conflictive at times, are nature’s path to healing, personal growth, and happiness.
 Her interactive eclectic styles draws from Gestalt, IMAGO Relationship Therapy, Life Coaching, CBT, and Positive Psychology.

 Jianny provides her clients with positive communication and conflict resolutions skills, as well as intimacy-building skills for greater success and fulfillment.
 For couples, her focus is to help them to grow in love, intimacy and understanding, and to recharge the love that brought them together.
 Jianny supports singles to heal from past relationships, break unfulfilling cycles of attraction, and prepare for and attract love.
 In divorce care, she supports the client to stabilize and heal, and promotes a quicker path to healthy living and love again.